Advice to clients

 - As the IT systems that store and transfer such currencies are anonymous, there is high risk of money laundering and financing of terrorism involved, and the money path cannot be traced.
 In cases of high tech extortion, it is well known that the extortionists requested the “ransom” in virtual currencies, in bitcoins.

 Vojvođanska banka, member of OTP Group, warns its clients of the high risk involved in virtual currencies, their issuers are not subject to the central banks oversight and if they do not execute the payment, there is no one who can compensate the damage incurred to the clients.

-We draw our clients’ attention to the fact that neither Vojvodjanska banka, nor members of the OTP Group buy, register or sell virtual currencies and accept orders for transferring virtual currencies.
-Vojvodjanska banka, pursuant to the provisions of its general terms and conditions, undertakes to execute only those transactions compliant with its business policy and the relevant legislation, while reserving the right to suspend or deny executing transactions incompatible with any of the above in any stage of their processing.
+We would like to draw our client’ attention to the fact that neither Vojvođanska banka nor the members of OTP Group buy, register or sell virtual currencies or accept orders for transfer of virtual currencies.
+Vojvođanska banka, member of OTP Group, in line with the provision under its own GTC, carries out only those transactions which are compliant with its business policy and valid legal regulations, and have the right to suspend or reject carrying out the transactions which are not conformant to any of the above mentioned in any of the phases during their processing.

 At the same time, Vojvođanska banka, member of OTP Group, recognises and applies - to the possible extent – all new technical solutions which are in the interest of the clients and the Bank, and which enable faster, unbiased and verifiable execution of the client’s orders and contribute to banking solutions through digital innovations.